forestgrape/coronavirus/prevention_and_treatment/topical_treatment.md

 Summed up with topical treatment the removal of infectious virions seems possible.
 The reduced viral load should lessen inflammation and enable the immune system to clear the infection better and faster.

+An example of a topical treatment is to [modulate the temperature and humidity](./temperature_modulation.md).

 ## Introduction
 [**in work**]